 A personal loan is just a personal loan, right?
-You go to the bank, apply for a loan, and get approved.
+You go to the bank, apply, and get approved for a personal loan.
 That’s all there is to it.

 In actuality, it’s more complicated than that.
 For some of us, especially those with excellent credit, the lending process might be as simple as walking into the local branch of a bank, filling out a loan application there (or applying online), and then being approved.
-For those who have bad or poor credit, it becomes a challenge.
+For those who have bad or poor credit, getting a personal loan becomes a challenge.

 Part of the challenge comes in knowing the two most common forms of personal loans available and in deciding which type is best for your financial situation.
-We’ve put together the differences between unsecured personal loans and secured personal loans and the pros and cons of each, as well as what you need to know about your credit scores and credit report.
+We’ve put together the differences between secured and unsecured loans and the pros and cons of each, as well as what you need to know about your credit scores and credit report.

 Unsecured Personal Loans